-In the most common implementation of this scheme in a manual office, when a call arrives for "Wabash 2368-W" (lets assume this is an intraoffice line) the operator finds the jack "2368" on then line multiple and, after making a busy test and find that the line is not busy, plugs the front cord of the cord circuit into that jack and then on the key shelf for that cord circuit, depresses one of four "pushbutton" ringing keys, labeled "W," "R", "J", "M" (in this case, the "W" key).
+In the most common implementation of this scheme in a manual office, when a call arrives at the Wabash office for "2368-W" (meaning for Wabash 2368-W) the operator finds the jack "2368" on then line multiple and, after making a busy test and finding that the line is not busy, plugs the front cord of the cord circuit into that jack and then on the key shelf for that cord circuit, depresses one of four "pushbutton" ringing keys, labeled "W," "R", "J", "M" (in this case, the "W" key).
 This arranges for the proper one of the four electrical signals to be applied to the line (perhaps automatically, if the board provides machine ringing).